Josverl/micropython-stubs/docs/26_pylint.md

 # Pylint

-# Pylint does not work with stub-only packages.
+## Pylint dos not support stub-only packages.
-Unfortunatly pylint does not (yet) support the use of stubs int the `.pyi` format.
+Unfortunatly Pylint does not (yet) support the use of stubs int the `.pyi` format.
 Please refer to [Being able to use stub pyi files in pylint](https://github.com/PyCQA/pylint/issues/4987) for more information.

 ## Pylint:Legacy configuration.